MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ### Adding custom rules

-You can create new custom governance rules for Postman to evaluate your API's definition.
+You can create new custom governance rules for Postman to evaluate your API's definition in OpenAPI format.
 Postman provides you with a boilerplate rule to help you start writing your custom governance rules.
 You can use snippets of commonly-used property-value pairs to help you write your custom governance rules.

 Once you've written a custom governance rule, you can also add an API definition in OpenAPI format to the editor.
 This enables you to test whether the API definition violates your custom governance rule.